ophelios-studio/php-ethereum-ens/README.md

 vendor/bin/phpunit --testsuite Integration
 ```

+## Contributing

+We welcome contributions!
+If you find a bug or have an enhancement in mind:
+- Open an issue to discuss it, or
+- Send a pull request (PR) with a clear description and relevant tests.

+To work on the project locally:
+- Install dependencies: `composer install`
+- Run unit tests: `vendor/bin/phpunit --testsuite Unit`
+- Please do not modify integration tests in PRs unless specifically discussed.

+## License

+MIT License © 2025 Ophelios.
+See the LICENSE file for full text.

 ## Notes

-- This package performs read-only on-chain calls via eth_call.
+- Read-only on-chain calls via eth_call.
 No private keys are required.
 - For internationalized domains, normalize() attempts to use idn_to_ascii when available.
 - Mainnet registry and default reverse resolver addresses are embedded in the library.